From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Perspectives and conclusion

-Neural operators often struggle to meet high precision demands, particularly in complex PDEs and high-dimensional function spaces.
-Predictability of accuracy is the central issue in realizing the practical and robust applications of neural operators in uncertainty quantification, Bayesian inference, optimization, and control problems.
-Below, some of the key works in this direction are reviewed.
+Neural operators can provide rapid surrogate evaluations, but their practical use depends on whether their prediction error can be estimated, controlled, or corrected in regimes relevant to the downstream task.
+The ability to predict and control accuracy is a central issue in uncertainty quantification, Bayesian inference, optimization, and control problems, where small forward-model errors may propagate through repeated evaluations.
+Several key works in this direction are reviewed below.

 The multi-level neural network framework \cite{aldirany2024multi} iteratively refines solutions by training successive networks to minimize residual errors from previous levels.
 This hierarchical approach progressively reduces approximation error.
-By capturing high-frequency components in subsequent neural networks and therefore reducing modeling error, it addresses the limitations of neural network approximations in capturing these modes due to the low sensitivity of network parameters to higher-frequency modes.
+By capturing high-frequency components in subsequent networks, this framework addresses limitations of standard neural network approximations, which can have low sensitivity to higher-frequency modes.
 The multi-stage neural network framework \cite{wang2024multi} addresses convergence plateauing in deep learning by dividing training into sequential stages, with each stage fitting the residual from the previous one.
 This approach progressively refines the approximation.
-The methods in references \cite{aldirany2024multi, wang2024multi} achieve errors near machine precision ($10^{-16}$), far exceeding the typical $10^{-5}$ limit of single-stage training.
+The methods in \cite{aldirany2024multi, wang2024multi} are reported to achieve errors approaching machine precision in controlled settings.

 The Galerkin neural network framework \cite{ainsworth2021galerkin} integrates the classical Galerkin method with neural networks, using the neurons in a neural network layer as basis functions to approximate variational equations.
-It adaptively adds new neurons to a single-layer neural network; each neuron corresponds to the basis function, and by adding more neurons, the dimension of approximation is increased in a way that the new subspace produces less error compared to the subspace with smaller dimensions.
+It adaptively adds new neurons to a single-layer neural network, with each neuron corresponding to a basis function.
+By adding more neurons, the dimension of the approximation increases in a way that produces less error than lower-dimensional subspaces.